mandarinx/Deflector/README.md

 Deflector uses a simple setup with a single screen per level.
 The camera never moves, and the size of the levels are always the same.
 It was important for this camera to maintain the correct aspect ratio of the scene, no matter what aspect ratio the monitor has.
 I opted for an old school solution of adding black borders around the scene when the monitor’s aspect ratio is different from the scene’s.

 The math involved in figuring out what size to render the game in, is rather simple.
 The camera blits the scene to a RenderTexture, and passes it on to screen buffer via a specific material.
 The material uses a shader which positions the RenderTexture at the center of the screen and fills the borders with the camera’s background color.

+## License

+All source code is licensed under the MIT License.

+All artworks and audio is copyright protected.
+All rights reserved.

+### MIT License

+Copyright (c) 2017 Thomas Viktil

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.